History of the Russian Navy: Navy under Anna of Russia (1730–1740)

-In December 1731, Empress Anna orders the Baltic fleet to resume the exercises and access to the Baltic Sea, in order to "have this and people’s training and genuine inspection of ships, because in the harbor it's impossible to inspect the ship’s rigging and other damage".
+In December 1731, Empress Anna ordered the Baltic fleet to resume active exercises in order to "have this and people’s training and genuine inspection of ships, because in the harbor it's impossible to inspect the ship’s rigging and other damage".

 In 1732, the Military Maritime Commission established itself under the chairmanship of Vice-Chancellor Andrey Ostermanto reform the fleet, which included Vice-admiral Nikolai Govolin, Vice-admiral Naum Senyamin, Vice-admiral Thomas Sanders, Rear-admiral Peter Bredal and Rear-admiral Vasily Mamonov.
 A management reform was introduced and the new fleets were added.

 Comparison of 1726 and 1732 Russian fleets: